 There are essentially 4 elements to this Korean “Ramen”.
 The noodles, the broth, the hero topping and the rest of the toppings/veg.
 And you can mix and match as much as you like.

-Think about using the broth from this recipe with some chicken thighs which have been cooked in the glaze from my Belly Pork recipe.
+Think about using the broth from this recipe with some chicken thighs which have been cooked in the glaze from my Belly Pork recipe or even treat Beef Sirloin in the same way.
 Then think about adding thin rice noodles and garlic fried mushrooms, pak choi and topping it off with a fudgy 7 minute egg.

 You could even throw in some dumplings like my Fun Guo.
 Just boil them instead of steaming.
 Or steam then pan fry them for added crunch.